Roedde House Museum School Program

-Online experience for students during the time they are unable to visit Roedde House Museum in person.
-The online video allows us to follow Docents through the Museum and discover many stories and belongings of the Roedde family.
+Online experience for students who are unable to visit Roedde House Museum in person.
+The online video below allows us to follow docents through the Museum and discover the many stories and belongings of the Roedde family.

-As Roedde House Museum is not charging schools for the online learning resources and materials, we would appreciate donations to support the Museum and school program.
+As Roedde House Museum is not charging schools for these online learning resources and materials, we would appreciate donations to support the Museum and school program.

 Video : Window to the Past

 In the 1990s Roedde granddaughters Gwen and Kay visit the house where they had lived with their mother and grandparents at the time of the First World War.
 They are able to tell us about what life was like as young girls over a hundred years ago.